Skip to main content

 Your story makes the technology believable.

 This is why human marketing works.
-Not because it is softer, but because it matches how decisions actually happen.
-People remember how you explained something.
+Because people remember how you explained something.
 They remember whether you listened.
-They remember whether the interaction felt clear or exhausting.
+They remember whether the interaction was pleasant or exhausting.

 One of the biggest gaps in NewSpace communication is not intelligence.
 It is a translation.